Princess-org/Princess-org.github.io/source/expressions.rst

     let a: double = 20.5
     let b = a !int

-Do note that sometimes there might be data loss.
+Be careful, sometimes there might be data loss!

 If you want to convert the bit pattern, then you have to use pointers.
 Unlike in C, an operation like this is not undefined behavior,